LocuraDU/DU-Locura-Screens-And-Signs/DU-Animated-Atom/README.md

+# Information
+This is a cool animation that could be used for an organization, ship, store logo or even a background for putting text over.

 # Install
 - Paste contents of "output.html" into following...
 - Screen M > Advanced > Edit Content > Mode - HTML